GabrieleGiuseppini/Ship-Sandbox/README.md

 ..and here's a rought list of the major remaining changes I want to do:
-- Test with rewriting the physics as force-based rather than position-based
+- Rewrite the physics as force-based rather than position-based
-	- Eventually using Runge-Kutta for integration
+- Rewrite data structures to maximize cache-friendliness
+- Rewrite algorithms to favor vectorized code
 - Add directional water drag forces, to simulate underwater gliding
 	- Requires maintaining convex hull and ship perimeter normals
 - Add ability to pin points - freezing them at their current position
 - Better waves, may be with shallow water equations and breaking wave fronts
-- Leverage vectorized instructions for dynamics calculations
 - Make lights turn off (after flickering) when generator is wet or when electrical cables break
 - Add time-of-day (i.e. day light change during the game)
 - Add multiple ships and collision detection